 Sheila’s time of 18:03 is the third fastest for women at The Ring, bested only by Kathleen Cusick and Grace Fisher last year.
 Both were signed up for the 2017 Ring, but Grace had to withdraw pre-race, and Kathleen has been suffering from foot issues, so after coming into the first full aid station (at Camp Roosevelt), she opted to run back to the start on the Fort Valley Road.

 There was a record 61 starters and a record 45 official finishers.
-Two other runners, Jackie Ong and Julius Garcia, also completed the distance under their own power, but had some navigational issues in the final section of the race around the Strasburg Reservoir and the infamous Signal Knob, and they ultimately came to the finish 80 minutes over the 29 hour race cutoff.
+Two other runners, Jackie Ong and Julius Garcia, also completed the distance under their own power, but had some navigational issues in the final section of the run around the Strasburg Reservoir and the infamous Signal Knob, and they ultimately came to the finish 80 minutes over the 29 hour run cutoff.

 Thanks again to all the participants in this year’s Ring.
 We hope to see many of you back for The Ring again next year, which will be held over its traditional Labor Day weekend, September 1-2, 2018.